urbit/urbit/README.markdown

 To install dependencies pick either one of Homebrew or Macports, but not both:
   Homebrew -
-  `brew install git gmp libsigsegv openssl`
+  `brew install git gmp libsigsegv openssl libtool`

   Macports -
   `sudo port install git gmp libsigsegv openssl`